Azure/azureml-sdk-for-r/README.md

    ```
    devtools::install_github("r-lib/devtools")
    ```
-- In step 3, if you get ssl errors on windows, that is due to an outdated openssl binary.
+- In step 3 of the installation, if you get ssl errors on windows, that is due to an outdated openssl binary.
 Install the latest openssl binaries from [here](https://wiki.openssl.org/index.php/Binaries).
 - If the following error occurs when submitting an experiment using RStudio: